magoo/risk-measurement/docs/_sources/introduction/tutorials.rst.txt

 We develop two :doc:`scenarios </risk/scenarios>`:

-.. admonition:: Scenario
+Scenario A
-  :class: warning
+  A malicious insider employee infects our CEO's laptop with a virus next quarter.

-  A: A malicious insider employee infects our CEO's laptop with a virus next quarter.
-(Yes / No)
+Scenario B

-.. admonition:: Scenario
+  A malicious website infects our CEO's laptop with a virus next quarter.

-  :class: warning
+Outcome (A, B)

-  B: A malicious website infects our CEO's laptop with a virus next quarter.
-(Yes / No)
+  ``% Likelihood of Yes / No:``

 We have two scenarios with similar outcomes (The CEO gets a virus), but differing threats (A malicious insider or a malicious website).
 Both share a similar timeframe.